Mongolia, the second largest land-locked country in the world, covers 1,564,166 square kilometers (603,909 square miles) of East Asia.

 Steppe - Eastern Mongolia is almost entirely covered in steppe.
 It extends west just south of the Khangai and Khan Khukhii Mountains all the way to the Great Lakes Depression.
 In the central and western areas of the country, the steppe provides many of the nation's most important grazing lands for domestic livestock.
 And the best landscape scenes for the countryside's tourists.

 Desert Steppe - More than 20 percent of Mongolia, this area extends across the country between the desert and steppe.
 It surrounds the Great Lakes Depression, the Khangai and Altai mountain ranges, and the east side of the Gobi.
 Desert steppe is characterized by low-lying areas, salt pans, and small ponds.
-Strong winds, dry climate, and frequent droughts keep a lot from thriving in these areas.
+Strong winds, dry climate, and frequent droughts limit plant and animal in these areas.

 Desert - The Gobi Desert covers Southern Mongolia and Northeastern China.
 Though rugged and beautiful, the expanses of the Gobi Desert are inhospitable.
 Vegetation is sparse, and formations vary from majestic mountain massifs to pavement-like plateus and dreamy sand dunes.
 As you might expect, the climate is extreme.
 Precipitation falls only once every few years, and temperatures range from 40°C (104°F) to -40°C (-40°F).